KPIYUSHA7/Bioinformatics-Repo/README.md

 "BIOPANDAS" python library allows bioinformaticians to work with PDB and MOL2 molecular structures in Pandas dataframes.
 A reliable and efficient source depicting the usage is Biopandas official documentation : http://rasbt.github.io/biopandas/

+The structure of novel coronavirus spike receptor-binding domain complexed with its receptor ACE2 was analyzed using Biopandas library in Python

 ### 2) final_sentiment_analysis.py

 Parsing Nature.com article to learn attributes of the article and perform Sentiment analysis using TextBlob, NLTK, Newspaper3k Libraries